soen/Conjunction/CONTRIBUTING.md

 git clone https://github.com/your-username/conjunction.git
 ```

+### Unicorn

+The project uses [Unicorn](https://github.com/kamsar/Unicorn) to serialize Sitecore items related to Conjunction, i.e template items, settings etc.

+In order to use Unicorn you need to do the following:

+1. Publish the Conjunction.Foundation.Content project, using a custom file system publish profile, to your local Sitecore instance
+2. Copy the ``Unicorn.CustomSerializationFolder.config.example`` file from the ``App_Config/Include/Unicorn`` folder to the ``App_Config/Include/z_Developer`` folder
+3. Rename the copied file to remove the ``.example`` extension
+4. Edit the file to point at the serialization folder beneath your working folder
+5. Run ``http://<yoursite>/unicorn.aspx`` and sync everything

 ### Tests

 Tests are located in the ``*.Tests`` projects and are using [xUnit.net](https://xunit.github.io/).
 By default, the test projects use [Visual Studio runner](https://github.com/xunit/visualstudio.xunit) to run the tests.